Mountainview (electoral district)

 Mountainview is an electoral district which returns a member (known as an MLA) to the Legislative Assembly of Yukon in Canada.
 It was created in 2009 out of parts of the former districts of McIntyre-Takhini and Copperbelt.
 It contains the Whitehorse subdivisions of Granger, Valleyview, McIntyre, and Hillcrest.

 It is the former riding of the Yukon's 8th Premier, Darrell Pasloski.
-In the 2021 Yukon Elections, it is the only electoral district with an independent candidate and, thus, the only district with more than three candidates.
+In the 2021 election, it is the only electoral district with an independent candidate and, thus, the only district with more than three candidates.